 Soccer is a fantastic and popular sport, but many people don’t really know how it works.
-I know it took me a significant amount of time to work it out, and I’m still learning new things!
-If you’re new to soccer or interested in finding out more about how soccer works, then this article is for you.
+I know it took me a significant amount of time to work it out, and I needed someone to explain the game to me!
+So, if you’re new to soccer or interested in finding out more about the essentials of the game, then this guide is for you.

 The way soccer works are two teams compete against each other to score more goals than the opposing team.
-Each team has 90 minutes to score as many goals as they can, and the team with the most goals at the end of the game is the winner.
+Each team has 90 minutes to score as many goals as possible, and the team with the most goals at the end of the game is the winner.

 Learning something new can sometimes be hard because you don’t always know what to ask, and you don’t know what you don’t know!